DigitalPublishingToolkit/TOD27-Final-Corrections/md/book.md

 [^03chapter2_57]: Marker, ‘Marker Direct’: 39.

-[^03chapter2_58]: We only need to look at more recently years to see how similar
+[^03chapter2_58]: Similar
-    technologies are now being used for instance in the Black Lives Matter movement in America.
-Black Lives Matter are utilising personal media technologies, social media and video technology to engage citizens on a grass root level, and the even more recent media attention around the campaign \#metoo.
+    technologies are now being used in the Black Lives Matter movement in America.
+Black Lives Matter are utilising personal media technologies, social media and video technology to engage citizens on a grass root level.
+This is also seen in the campaign \#metoo.

 [^03chapter2_59]: Stark, ‘Cinema in the Hands of the People’: p.
 126-127.